-Previous works already made the effort of studying numerically the complexity of Faraday rotation and tomography.
-However they limited their studies to isothermal cases, expressing n_e as a constant fraction of $n{\rm H}$ (e.g., Basu et al. 2019; Seta & Federrath 2021).
-This is possibly the reason why in Seta & Federrath (2021) the authors could not generally apply Eq.
-(7) to derive $\langle B{\parallel} \rangle{\rm sim}$ from $\langle B{\parallel} \rangle{\rm pul}$.
-As they considered an isothermal ideal MHD simulation, a much tighter correlation between \boldsymbol{B} and n_e could be seen, introducing a possible bias on the weighting of \boldsymbol{B} along the LOS.
-In our models, on the contrary, as detailed in Sect.
-3.2, \boldsymbol{B} and n_e are not correlated, validating Eq.
+Previous works have accomplished the task of numerically studying the complexity of Faraday rotation and tomography.
+However, they have been limited to isothermal cases, expressing $n_e$ as a constant fraction of $n_H$ (e.g., Basu et al. 2019; Seta & Federrath 2021).
+This is possibly the reason why in Seta & Federrath (2021) these aforementioned authors could not generally apply Eq.
+(7) to derive $\langle B{\parallel} \rangle{sim}$ from $\langle B{\parallel} \rangle{pul}$ .
+As they considered an isothermal ideal MHD simulation, a much tighter correlation between B and $n_e$ could be seen, introducing a possible bias on the weighting of B along the LOS.
+In our models, on the contrary (as detailed in Sect.
+3.2), B and $n_e$ are not correlated, validating Eq.
 (7).

-Compared to the works mentioned above, we produced more realistic models in terms of the properties of the multiphase gas, despite the very specific choice of our modelled physical scenario, namely that of two colliding super shells.
-Largescale and shell-like polarization structures in the radio band have been extensively observed across tens of degrees in the sky, often referred to as loops (e.g., Berkhuijsen 1971; Vidal et al. 2015; Planck Collaboration XXV 2016; Thomson et al. 2021; Panopoulou et al. 2021).
+Compared to the works mentioned above, we have produced more realistic models in terms of the properties of the multiphase gas, despite the very specific choice of our modeled physical scenario, namely that of two colliding super shells.
+Large-scale and shell-like polarization structures in the radio band have been extensively observed across tens of degrees in the sky, often referred to as loops (e.g., Berkhuijsen 1971; Vidal et al. 2015; Planck Collaboration XXV 2016; Thomson et al. 2021; Panopoulou et al. 2021).
 One of such structures, Loop III (e.g., Spoelstra 1972; Paseka 1993), represents the dominant structure in polarization within the largest mosaic of the LoTSS survey presently done and presented in Erceg et al. (2022).
 These loops are likely the result of multiple supernova explosions as those simulated by Ntormousi et al. (2017) and considered in this work.
 We believe that the choice of our case study is well motivated by observational evidence, although we recognize that our results and conclusions cannot be easily generalized to any MHD process in the ISM.